learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Explain the terms body-parser, cookie-parser, morgan, nodemon, pm2, serve-favicon, cors, dotenv, checksum, fs-extra, moment in Express JS?***
+## Q. ***Explain the terms body-parser, cookie-parser, morgan, nodemon, pm2, serve-favicon, cors, dotenv, fs-extra, moment in Express JS?***

 **a) body-parser**